-CITA was established as a research project in DIT Bolton St. in association with Waterford IT in May 2001, with the vision of harnessing the potential of ICT in the Irish Construction Industry.
-CITA was formally incorporated into a company limited by guarantee with no chare capital in November 2005.
+CitA was established as a research project in DIT Bolton St. in association with Waterford IT in May 2001, with the vision of harnessing the potential of ICT in the Irish Construction Industry.
+CitA was formally incorporated into a company limited by guarantee with no share capital in November 2005.

 Membership of CITA is open to all stakeholders in the Irish Construction Industry (Architecture, Engineering, Construction, Operations – AECO)

-In addition to attracting a large number of subscribing members, CITA has achieved a lot since its inception in 2001.
-Since 2008, CITA has secured annual funding from Enterprise Ireland and Skillnets Ltd. for its networking and training programmes.
-The Alliance works closely with professional bodies and representative organisations of the AECO Sector including at high profile events: CITA BIM Gathering in 2013 and the CITA Smart Collaboration Challenge in 2014.
+In addition to attracting a large number of subscribing members, CitA has achieved a lot since its inception in 2001.
+Since 2008, CitA has secured annual funding from Enterprise Ireland and Skillnet Ireland for its networking and training programmes.
+The Alliance works closely with professional bodies and representative organisations of the AECO Sector including at high profile events: CitA BIM Gathering in 2013, 2015 & 2017, the CitA Smart Collaboration Challenge in 2014, the BIM Innovations Awards in 2016, and CitA Tech Live in 2018.

 Who is CitA?